Bee-impersonating flies show pollinator potential - News Break

 Bee-impersonating flies show pollinator potential

-A tiny bee imposter, the syrphid fly, may be a big help to some gardens and farms, new research from Washington State University shows.
-An observational study in Western Washington found that out of more than 2,400 pollinator visits to flowers at urban and rural farms about 35% of were made by flies -- most of which were the black-and-yellow-striped syrphid flies, also called hover flies.
+PULLMAN, Wash. - A tiny bee imposter, the syrphid fly, may be a big help to some gardens and farms, new research from Washington State University shows.
+An observational study in Western Washington found that out of more than 2,400 pollinator visits to flowers at urban and rural farms about 35% of were made by flies--most of which were the black-and-yellow-striped syrphid flies, also called hover flies.
 For a few plants, including peas, kale and lilies, flies were the only pollinators observed.
-Overall, bees were still the most common, accounting for about 61% of floral visits, but the rest were made by other insects and spiders.www.sciencedaily.com
+Overall, bees were still the most common, accounting for about 61% of floral visits, but the rest were made by other insects and spiders.www.eurekalert.org